 Drakano Fortress is another representation of the importance of the island.
 An Athenian watch tower built during the Hellenic period, dating back to the 4th Century during the reign of Alexander the Great.

-It was part of a garrison and city that was known for its particularly strong wine.
+It was part of a garrison and city that was known for its particularly strong red wine.

-Hiking is a big part of island life on Ikaria, and the many trails that crisscross the island are of special interest to nature lovers and hikers alike.
+Hiking is a big part of island life on Ikaria, and the many trails that crisscross the island are of particular interest to nature lovers and hikers alike.

-The paths, known locally as monopatia, harken back to older times.
-They make up a transportation web that connected the far flung villages, farm land and commercial centers of the island.
+The paths, known locally as “monopatia,” harken back to earlier times.
+They make up a transportation web that connected the far-flung villages, farmland and commercial centers of the island.

 Still in use today, these passageways connect the island’s commercial activity in the mountains to the ports along the sea coast.